 For example, I come up with lots of good ideas, but I don’t always share them for fear of criticism.
 While this is certainly a weakness, I don’t hesitate to include that I do have lots of ideas and I either find different ways of presenting them (one-to-one instead of groups), or I build my courage and present the idea anyway.

 Showing that you recognise a weakness or strength and know how to use it to work for you is a great way of showing your adaptability and self-knowledge.
+With the right guidance, learning to articulate this effectively will be easy, so why not check out our Interview Bundle?

 How to answer the question